Donald Lutz: Cincinnati Reds

 Within another few years, he became a member of the Germany national baseball team and traveled to Europe-wide training camps, which finally led to his signing with the Cincinnati Reds on July 15, 2007.

 Lutz played his first two seasons for the former Gulf Coast League affiliate of the Reds.
-In those seasons he played 50 games and achieved a .250 BA with one home run and 19 RBIs in the first season, while only scoring a .169 BA, 10 RBIs and no home runs the following year.
-In his third season Lutz remained in the Rookie level but was transferred to the Billings Mustangs from the Pioneer League, where he had a .286 BA as well as 7 home runs and 28 RBIs.
+In those seasons he played 50 games and achieved a .250 BA with one home run and 19 RBI in the first season, while only scoring a .169 BA, 10 RBI and no home runs the following year.
+In his third season Lutz remained in the Rookie level but was transferred to the Billings Mustangs from the Pioneer League, where he had a .286 BA as well as 7 home runs and 28 RBI.

-After an impressive 2011 season for the single-A Dayton Dragons with a .301 BA and 20 home runs and the team's first cycle, Lutz was promoted to the Reds 40-man roster in 2012 and participated in 15 Spring training games.
-Only a few days before opening day he was dropped from the active roster and sent to advanced-A affiliate Bakersfield Blaze.
-There he played a not less impressive season than the one before.
-Until mid-July he made 63 appearances and batted a massive 17 home runs and 51 RBIs.
-After being promoted to double-A Pensacola Blue Wahoos Lutz continued with nearly the same statistics.
-Although playing in the Arizona Fall League and a second spring training with the Reds, Lutz started the 2013 season in Pensacola but remained on the 40-man roster.
+After an impressive 2011 season for the single-A Dayton Dragons with a .301 BA and 20 home runs and the team's first cycle, Lutz was promoted to the Reds' 40-man roster in 2012 and participated in 15 Spring training games.
+A few days before Opening Day, he was dropped from the active roster and sent to the High–A Bakersfield Blaze.
+Through mid-July, Lutz made 63 appearances and logged 17 home runs and 51 RBI.
+After being promoted to Double–A Pensacola Blue Wahoos Lutz continued with nearly the same statistics.
+After playing in the Arizona Fall League and a second spring training with the Reds, Lutz started the 2013 season in Pensacola but remained on the 40-man roster.

-The Reds promoted Lutz to the Major Leagues on April 29, 2013.
-On May 5, 2013, against Shawn Camp of the Chicago Cubs, Lutz got his first MLB hit when he lined a ball into center field.
-Lutz also went on to score that inning, and registered an RBI and stolen base later in the same game.
-Lutz hit his first career home run on May 12, 2013, a three-run homer off Brewers pitcher Wily Peralta.
-He was sent back down to Pensacola on June 25, 2013.
+The Reds promoted Lutz to the major leagues for the first time on April 29, 2013.
+On May 5, against Shawn Camp of the Chicago Cubs, Lutz got his first MLB hit when he lined a ball into center field.
+Lutz went on to score that inning, and registered an RBI and stolen base later in the same game.
+Lutz hit his first career home run on May 12, a three-run homer off Brewers pitcher Wily Peralta.
+He was sent back down to Pensacola on June 25.
+In 34 games during his rookie campaign, Lutz batted .241/.254/.310 with one home run, eight RBI, and two stolen bases.

-On April 21, 2014, he hit for the first cycle in Blue Wahoos franchise history in a 17-1 win against the Jacksonville Suns.
+On April 21, 2014, he hit for the first cycle in Blue Wahoos franchise history in a 17–1 win against the Jacksonville Suns.
+In 28 games for the Reds in 2014, Lutz hit .176/.222/.255 with one RBI.

-On May 1, 2015 it was announced Lutz would undergo Tommy John surgery and would be out for the season.
-He was released on June 3, 2015.
+On May 1, 2015, it was announced Lutz would undergo Tommy John surgery and would be out for the season.
+He was released on June 3.
+On January 12, 2016, Lutz re–signed with the Reds organization on a minor league contract.
+He played in 66 games split between Pensacola and the Triple–A Louisville Bats, hitting a combined .199/.252/.261 with two home runs and 18 RBI.
+Lutz elected free agency following the season on November 7.

-Bravos De Leon